EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 	return 0;
 }
 ```
 _This is exactly the same as the pseudo code example before.
-Note how we use '->' instead of '.' because foobar2 is a pointer and to run the function we have to_
+Note how we use '->' instead of '.' because foobar2 is a pointer and to run the function we have to run whatever code stands at the address of foobar2 + the offset for the funtion bar_